 Shift the chain into the smallest cog on the cassette.
 Open the quick release or unwind the thru-axle and take the wheel out of the bike.

-As the lockring unwinds in the same direction the freewheel spins, you need to use a chain whip (in this case a plier type is used) to counter the loosening motion.
+Because the lockring unwinds in the same direction the freewheel spins, you need to use a chain whip (in this case a plier type is used) to counter the loosening motion.

 Remove the lockring and then pull the old cassette towards you to remove it from the freewheel.
 If you want to keep the old one, it’s a good idea to zip-tie it all together in order.